lucamozzz/eachors/README.md

 MIT

 ## How to start the software (Back-end)
-From the root (echors) digit: node .\bpmn-to-solidity\server.cjs  For start the back-end
+From the root (echors) digit: node .\bpmn-to-solidity\server.js  For start the back-end

 ## How to start the Front-End
 From the root (echors) digit: npm run dev